chenhowa/pokemon-evolver/DOCS.md

 ## Getting the List of All Pokemon
 #### GET /pokemon
+This gets a sanitized list of all pokemon on the server.

 * Client does not have to be authenticated
 * Returns a list of all pokemon in the server, but without any references to a pokemon's friends or a pokemon's current owner, with 200 OK.

 ## Getting a Specific Pokemon
 #### GET /pokemon/:id
+This gets a specific pokemon from the server, but sanitized for confidentiality of its owner.

 * Client does not have to be authenticated.
 * If :id does not refer to an existing pokemon, return 404 Not Found
 * If : id refers to an existing pokemon, return the pokemon, but without any reference to its friends or its current owner, with 200 OK.